fabiomattei/rubygtkfun/_posts/2020-06-12-warming-up-first-application.md

 {% endhighlight %}

 If you typed the code correctly and the gtk gem was well installed you should be seeing something that looks like the aside image.
-You did well, the application is running and you build your first ruby gtk3 application.

 **Congratulations!!**

-Let's see what have we type line by line.
+Let's see what have we typed line by line.

+### Before we start
-The shebang in the first line helps us to define which interpreter must be used to execute the script under UNIX/Linux operating systems.
+Remember the shebang in the first line helps us to define which interpreter must be used to execute the script under UNIX/Linux operating systems.

 ### First code block
-We import the gtk3 library.
+We need to import the gtk3 library.

 {% highlight ruby %}
 require "gtk3"
 {% endhighlight %}

 ### Second code block
-We initialize a new application writing:
+We can initialize a new application writing:

 {% highlight ruby %}
 app = Gtk::Application.new("org.rubygtkfun.warmingup", :flags_none)